score-spec/docs/content/en/docs/Concepts/platform-cli.md

 The _Target Platform CLI_, or Platform CLI, is the implementation to convert the Score Specification into the target platform configuration file of your choice.

-In line with Douglas McIlroy's [Unix philosophy](https://archive.org/details/bstj57-6-1899/page/n3/mode/2up), each tool has a distinct and focused purpose.
+Each Platform CLI has a distinct and focused purpose.
+For example, each of the following tools are used to generate a corresponding configuration.

-Each platform uses a separate CLI tool, for example:

-- Docker compose: `score-compose`
+- `score-compose`, is used to generate Docker Compose files.
-- Helm: `score-helm`
-- Humanitec: `score-humanitec`
+- `score-helm`, is used to generate a Helm Chart.
+- `score-humanitec`, is used to generate a Humanitec delta.